NC State Wolfpack football

-“Tuffy” was on the sidelines for the Cincinnati game that day in Raleigh and Tuffy has not missed a Wolfpack football game in Carter–Finley Stadium since.
+"Tuffy" was on the sidelines for the Cincinnati game that day in Raleigh and Tuffy has not missed a Wolfpack football game in Carter–Finley Stadium since.

 History

 Early history (1892–1971)

 NC State (then known as The North Carolina College of Agriculture and Mechanic Arts) played its first football game against a team from the Raleigh Male Academy on March 12, 1892, in what is now Pullen Park.

 The team's first head coach was Perrin Busbee, who led the team during that game.
 The Aggies, whose colors were blue and pink, won 12–6 in front of more than 200 spectators.
-The following year, the school played its first intercollegiate game: a 12–6 victory over Tennessee College.
+The following year, the school played its first intercollegiate game: a 12–6 victory over the University of Tennessee.
 The program's long-standing rivalry with nearby University of North Carolina at Chapel Hill began on October 12, 1894, with a 44–0 UNC victory in Chapel Hill.
 Eight days later, the team (then called the Farmers) lost again to UNC, 16–0 in Raleigh.
 In 1895, under third-year coach Bart Gatling, the team finished 2–2–1 and wore red and white uniforms for the first time.
 Over the next five seasons the program continued to try to establish itself, achieving only one winning season during the period.
 The football team has also only had scholarship football players since 1933, prior to that all Wolfpack athletics consisted entirely of non-scholarship student athletes.
 In 1906, in a game against Randolph-Macon in Raleigh, the Farmers attempted their first forward pass, a play that had only recently become legal and at the time was still considered a "trick" play.
 The following season was the program's most successful yet.
 Under coach Mickey Whitehurst, A&M won the South Atlantic Intercollegiate Athletic Association championship with a 6–0–1 record.
 That season, the program also recorded its first ever victory over Virginia.
 The Farmers played their home games that season on campus at the New Athletic Park, which would later be known as Riddick Stadium.
 In addition to Pullen Park, the state fairgrounds had hosted some games prior to the opening of the new stadium.